18F/join.tts.gsa.gov/pages/hiring-process.md

 If TTS identifies you as a strong candidate after we complete the interviews, a TTS recruiter will reach out to you with next steps.
-The hiring process continues in partnership with GSA’s (our parent magency) Human Resources team.
+The hiring process continues in partnership with GSA’s (our parent agency) Human Resources team.
 They’re responsible for extending tentative and official final offers.
 The process is as follows: